CURSOR #7 – February 1979

 multiple input schemes work quite well.
 You

-can enter your guesses using the first letter of each colour (R
+can enter your guesses using the first letter of each colour (Red, Orange,

 I found one small bug in the program.
 If you opt not to read the instructions, the game board initializes with the business character set instead of the graphics character set.